KI7MT/springboot-thymeleaf-mvc/README.md

 assuming Java is available system wide.

-[SpringBoot](https://spring.io/projects/spring-boot) runs an embedded [Tomcat Server](https://tomcat.apache.org/) so there is no requirement to insta [Tomcat Server](https://tomcat.apache.org/) system wide just for testing.
+[SpringBoot](https://spring.io/projects/spring-boot) runs an embedded [Tomcat Server](https://tomcat.apache.org/) so there is no requirement to install [Tomcat Server](https://tomcat.apache.org/) system wide just for testing.

 ## TO-DO